wolfSSL/wolfssl/IDE/Renesas/e2studio/RZN2L/README.md

 |Renesas Secure IP Driver|v1.3.0+fsp.1.2.0|Need to contact Renesas to get RSIP module|
 |RSIP Engine for RZ/N2L|v1.3.0+fsp.1.2.0|Need to contact Renesas to get RSIP module|

+Note1:\
+ To use RSIP drive, a devvice type should be `R9A07G084M04GBG`.
+However, choosing `R9A07G084M04GBG` won't allow to select `RSK+RZN2L` board.
+This example uses LED and external flash memory on `RSK + RZN2L` board.
+Therefore, the example temporary `R9A07G084M04GBG` for the device type.
+Updating e2studio or fsp could resolve the issue.

 ## Setup Steps and Build wolfSSL Library